Sukiennik/JavaFX-Projects/README.md

-# JavaFX-Projects
+# Technologie Obiektowe 2

+## AGH University of Science and Technology

-Some easy samples of JavaFX applications
+Some easy samples of implementing OO patterns using Java language & frameworks.